Portland Pickles: Great West League (2015–2017)

-West Coast League (2018–present)
+West Coast League (2018–2019)

 On October 24, 2017, the Pickles announced that they were leaving the GWL and joining the West Coast League.
 Prior to the 2018 season, Gresham GreyWolves head coach Justin Barchus replaced Lahti as manager.

-His team won the South Division in the first half of the season with a 17–9 record, securing them a playoff spot in their first year.
-The Pickles went on to claim the best record in the WCL by going 37–17 overall, but could not get past the Corvallis Knights in the first round of playoffs.
-Justin Barchus went on to win WCL Coach of the Year along with Kelowna Falcons manager Brain Donohue.
+The Pickles won the South Division in the first half of the season with a 17–9 record, securing them a playoff spot in their first year.
+Portland went on to claim the best record in the WCL by going 37–17 overall, but could not get past the Corvallis Knights in the first round of playoffs.
+Justin Barchus went on to win WCL Coach of the Year along with Kelowna Falcons manager Bryan Donohue.

+In February 2019, Miller and Ryan took over full ownership of the team.
+On May 15, the Pickles announced a two-year partnership with CBD company Lazarus Naturals, the first of its kind in baseball history.
+Lazarus Naturals sponsored a concert series at the stadium and provided luxury box seating for selected veterans.

+In December, it was announced that Rose City Baseball would operate a farm team called the Portland Gherkins for the 2020 season.
+The Gherkins would play games against the Pickles, WCL opponents, and other independent teams.

 Wild Wild West League (2020)

 On June 5, 2020, the West Coast League board of directors voted to cancel the 2020 season due to COVID-19 pandemic.
 The Pickles organization founded the Wild Wild West League in response, playing in Bob Brack Stadium at North Marion High School in Aurora, Oregon.
 The league consisted of four teams: the Pickles, Portland Gherkins, Gresham GreyWolves, and West Linn Knights.

-The Gherkins were founded as a farm team for the Pickles and were to play an independent schedule prior to the pandemic.
-The team plays fellow teams in the WCL including the Pickles with Gherkin players given the opportunity to move up to the Pickles roster based on ability.
-Games ran from July 11 to August 7 with playoffs on August 8 and a final championship game on August 9.
-The West Linn Knights took on the Portland Pickles in the championship and took the title in a close match up, winning 8–7.
+Though fans were not allowed to attend, games were broadcast on Facebook and YouTube.
+Games ran from July to August.
+The West Linn Knights beat the Pickles in the championship series.

+West Coast League (2021–present)

-After only one season in the WWWL, the Pickles would return to the WCL full-time in 2021 while the WWWL moved on with two new teams, the Portland Rosebuds and Willamette Wild Bills, also owned by the Pickles organization.
+After 2020, the Pickles returned to the West Coast League for the 2021 season.
+The Wild Wild West League continued and added the Portland Rosebuds and Willamette Wild Bills, two new teams that were also owned by Rose City Baseball.

-CBD sponsorship

-On May 15, 2019, the Portland Pickles announced a two-year-long sponsorship with Lazarus Naturals.
-The deal with the Portland-based CBD (Cannabidiol) company acted as the very first deal of its kind in Baseball history.
-Along with this, Lazarus Naturals sponsored a concert series at the Pickles ballpark, Walker Stadium.

-The sponsorship also took shape in the form of the Lazarus Naturals Veterans at The Park Program which allows for local veterans to be submitted for special tickets in the Lazarus Naturals Patriot Box at Walker Stadium.
+On June 8, 2021, the Pickles promoted manager Justin Barchus to Director of Player Personnel/Operations and made Mark Magdalena the new manager.
+In November 2021, the Pickles opened The Pickle Jar, a retail store and community space in Downtown Portland.

+On July 18, 2022, intern Emily Paulson became the first woman to play for the Pickles.
+That year, the Pickles were crowned the Southern Division champions, ending a four-year playoff drought.
+The team was ultimately swept in the first round by the Ridgefield Raptors.

+In 2023, the Pickles swept the Ridgefield Raptors in the first round of the playoffs to face the Corvallis Knights in the Divisional Championship game.
+The Pickles lost the game 4–1 and were eliminated from the playoffs.